ericawall/portfolio-project-2/README.md

   - Username
   - Picture of game over with a tetris theme
   - Button to restart the game
+- The title of the page also fades-in, like on the home page

 <details><summary>See feature</summary>
 <img src="docs/features/feature-game-over.jpg">